-- Attendance zones reflect the diversity of the District to the extent practical and consistent with constitutional requirements, and adhere to all Federal desegregation requirements including maintaining socioeconomic, demographic, and racial balance. - Maximum utilization of school facilities by distributing students among the existing capacity as evenly as possible. - School size commitments as recommended by the School Board to the extent practical. - The plan includes target enrollments that allow for growth and anticipated changing demographics. - The plan keeps neighborhood units in the same attendance zone to the extent practical. - The plan assigns students to the closest school to the extent practical. - The plan does not place a transportation burden on any identifiable diversity subgroup (socioeconomic, race/ethnicity, ESOL, or disability).
-Demographic / Socioeconomic balance. - Maximize transportation efficiency costs. - Minimize the disruption to students and families related to attendance zone changes to the extent practical.
+- ❖ Attendance zones should reflect the diversity of the District to the extent practical and consistent with constitutional requirements. - Maximum utilization of school facilities by distributing students among the existing capacity as evenly as possible. - School size commitments as recommended by the School Board to the extent practical. - ❖ The plan includes target enrollments that allow for growth and anticipated changing demographics. - The plan keeps neighborhood units in the same attendance zone to the extent practical. - ❖ The plan assigns students to the closest school to the extent practical. - ❖ The plan does not place a transportation burden on any identifiable diversity subgroup (socioeconomic, race/ethnicity, ESOL, or disability).
+Demographic/Socioeconomic balance. - Maximize transportation efficiency costs. - Minimize the disruption to students and families related to attendance zone changes to the extent practical.

-2. Residence
+II.
+Residence